-- The students in the BS in Architecture and BLA in Urban Landscape programs must complete two mandatory six-month cooperative education experiences.
+- The students in the BS in Architecture and BLA in Urban Landscape programs complete two six-month cooperative education experiences.

-- Students in the BS in Architecture Studies program are required to complete one mandatory six-month cooperative education experience.
+- Students in the BS in Architecture Studies program complete one mandatory six-month cooperative education experience.

 - (For students who will pursue licensure in the field of architecture, this coop work experience may count towards their professional Architectural Experience Program, or AXP, requirements.)

 - Graduate students also have the option to participate in the cooperative education program.

 The School of Architecture historically has had a successful coop placement rate of 98% for its students.

 The benefits to students are easy to see:

 - A substantial number of new graduates who become employed full-time receive job offers from former co-op employers.

 - Students going on to graduate school have numerous work experiences, contacts and professional networks already established.